fdserr/rr/README.md

 # rr

 rr (pronounced "rr") is a tiny ClojureScript library for state management.
-Without storing state, as the name implies.
+Without mutable state, as the name implies.

 ## Usage